 This course addresses Rome’s fascinating array of architectural styles, looking particularly at the evolution of architectural forms and their place in the history of culture, including, for example, the Christian basilica, the Renaissance palace, and the villa.

 Art History 12: The Language and Culture of Rome

 This course will be approximately the equivalent of Italian 2 and will focus on grammar and conversation.

 Requirements for the three courses include assigned readings, class participation, group projects, short research papers, oral presentations, and a final term paper or exam.

-There are two prerequisites for the Art History FSP, Italian 1 (or its equivalent) and one of the following courses: Art History 1, 21,22, 25, 30, 31.
+There are two prerequisites for the Art History FSP, Italian 1 (or its equivalent) and Art History 1.
+In addition, Art History 2 is highly recommended.